Title: Student Harassment and Misconduct Grievance/Complaint Procedure

 This procedure was amended by the President, on an interim basis, effective September 16, 2015, to make various changes including to comply with Virginia law effective July 1, 2015, and change the process for making determinations of violations from a hearing panel model to an investigative/administrative resolution model.
 The procedure was finalized by the President effective September 23, 2016, with certain revisions.
 The procedure was amended by the President effective October 20, 2017, to modify time periods for investigation and resolution steps, to add a formal opportunity for both parties to respond to the final investigation report in writing, and to make clarifying modifications and additions.

 The Title IX Coordinator, with notification to the President, may make minor or technical revisions to this procedure.
+Effective December 2017, the Title IX Coordinator made two technical corrections relating to time periods.

 The Dean of Students and the Title IX Coordinator are responsible for interpreting this procedure.